 After more than fifteen minutes of this he frowned.

 “My men should be here by now.
 Please wait a moment.”

-He made another cell phone call, then closed his phone and said, “There was a delay at the reception center.
+He made another cell phone call, then put away his phone and said, “There was a delay at the reception center.
 The tour people are leaving and the personnel there mistakenly gave them priority.
 Your weapons are now on the way.”